Flood control

 For more information, please call 3-1-1 (TTY: 613-580-2401)

-The potential for flooding does exist during the spring.
-Large amounts of rain may also cause flooding at any time.
 Flooding in your area will depend on your proximity to waterways and floodplains.
-The City is working with the Rideau Valley Conservation Authority, the South Nation Conservation Authority, the Mississippi Valley Conservation Authority, the Ottawa River Regulation Planning Board and the Ontario Ministry of Natural Resources - who are responsible for monitoring water levels in our region.
-Check their Web sites for updates and advisories on potential river flooding.
+The City is working with the Rideau Valley Conservation Authority, the South Nation Conservation Authority, the Mississippi Valley Conservation Authority, the Ottawa River Regulation Planning Board and the Ontario Ministry of Natural Resources, who are responsible for monitoring water levels in our region.
+Check their web sites for updates and advisories on potential river flooding.

 For more information please visit Flooding.